Call of Juarez: The Cartel Review

 Glitches are everywhere you look in Call of Juarez: The Cartel.
 Enemies have gained the god-like ability to randomly teleport mid-firefight.
 Cars will explode and glide through the air as if they were on ice.
 Invisible barriers surround the edges of objects and rocks, which make using them as cover and shooting from behind them near impossible.

 It feels like there is almost no respawn timer, with players spawning instantly.
-Before the match stars each team is placed in a lobby where players can change weapons layouts and stats.
+Before the match starts, each team is placed in a lobby where players can change weapon layouts and stats.

 Simply Put